 - Legume Clarification: This botanical family includes peanuts and the dried beans, such as black, pinto, kidney, navy, lentil, split pea, garbanzo, etc. Although fresh peas and green beans are officially legumes, they are allowed on the paleo diet because they don’t cause the digestive problems of the dried varieties.

 - Elimination Diet: The items listed in the second column are common food intolerances for people with autoimmune disease.
 The goal of the 30-day elimination diet is to clear them from your system (along with any associated inflammation), so that when you reintroduce each food, your body will react if you have an intolerance.
 It is rare to be intolerant to everything on the list, so don’t worry.
 This diet is not forever!

 - Nightshades: This is a botanical family that contains alkaloid compounds which often exacerbate the symptoms of people with autoimmune disease.
-It includes tomatoes, tomatillos, potatoes, bell peppers, chili peppers, pimentos, eggplant, goji berries, ashwagandha (ayurvedic herb), and red pepper spices (chili flakes and powder, paprika, cayenne, curry).
+It includes tomatoes, tomatillos, potatoes, bell peppers, chili peppers, pimentos, eggplant, goji berries, ground cherries, ashwagandha (ayurvedic herb), tobacco, and red pepper spices (chili flakes and powder, paprika, cayenne, curry).
 Become a label reader, because many products contain these ingredients.
 Also beware of terms like “spices” and “natural flavors” which often contain these seasonings.
 Similar sounding foods that are not nightshades, and are ok to eat on the AIP, are sweet potatoes and peppercorns (black, white and pink).
 To learn more, read my Nightshade-Free Survival Guide.